RedEye1003/portfolio/README.md

             </div>

 # ⚠️ **Disclaimer:**
-*This blog post is intended for educational and informational purposes only.
+This blog post is intended for educational and informational purposes only.
 The techniques described here were conducted on a live production application with proper authorization and have since been responsibly disclosed and patched.
 Unauthorized testing or exploitation of vulnerabilities on any application without explicit permission is illegal and unethical.
-Always ensure you have the necessary permissions before conducting security testing.*
+Always ensure you have the necessary permissions before conducting security testing.
+<span style="color:blue">This text will be blue</span>